ystia/yorc/doc/install.rst

 Final setup
 -----------

-In order to provision softwares through ssh (Ansible), you need to store the ssh private key that will be used to connect to the nodes under
+In order to provision softwares through ssh, you need to store the ssh private key that will be used to connect to the nodes under
 ``$HOME/.ssh/janus.pem`` where ``$HOME`` is the home directory of the user running Janus.
 This key should part of the authorized keys on remote hosts.
 Generally, for OpenStack, it corresponds to the private key of the keypair used to create the instance.